merc1er/bitcoinpython/docs/source/guide/fees.rst

 Fees
 ====

-Bitcash provides a convenient way to get recommended satoshi/byte fees in the form of :func:`~bitcash.network.get_fee` and :func:`~bitcash.network.get_fee_cached`, the latter of which will cache results for 10 minutes :ref:`by default <cache times>`.
+bitcoinpython provides a convenient way to get recommended satoshi/byte fees in the form of :func:`~bitcoinpython.network.get_fee` and :func:`~bitcoinpython.network.get_fee_cached`, the latter of which will cache results for 10 minutes :ref:`by default <cache times>`.
 Currently, the only service in use is `<https://bitcoincashfees.earn.com>`_.